nayeemmz/cmsc426Spring2021/hw1.md

 - Line fitting using Linear Least Squares
 - Outliers rejection using Regularization
-- Outliers rejection using RANSAC

 <a name='problem'></a>
 ## What you need to do

-The 2D points data is provided in the form of .mat file (click [here](https://drive.google.com/file/d/1B90tU1-HrR2YMjZC50APiNkQdLtVco6z/view?usp=sharing) to download).
+The 2D points data is provided in the form of .csv files (click [here](https://drive.google.com/file/d/1B90tU1-HrR2YMjZC50APiNkQdLtVco6z/view?usp=sharing) to download).
 The visualization of data with different noise level is shown in the following figure.

 <div class="fig fighighlight">
   <img src="/assets/hw1/data.jpg" width="100%">